Alice Powell

-Alice Elizabeth Fraser Powell (born 26 January 1993) is a British racing driver.
+Alice Elizabeth Fraser Powell (born 26 January 1993) is a British racing driver and commentator.
 In 2010, she became the first woman to win a Formula Renault championship and in 2012 became the first woman to score points in the GP3 Series.
 In 2014, she returned to racing in Formula Renault and added to her championship victories by taking first place in the International Class of the 2014 Asian Formula Renault Series.
 In 2019, Powell was one of the 18 women selected to compete in the inaugural W Series championship.
 During the course of the season's six races, Powell took four podium finishes, including a win at the series finale race at Brands Hatch, and finished third in the championship standings.
 Following an enforced hiatus caused by the global COVID-19 pandemic, Powell returned to the W Series for the 2021 championship and won the opening race of the year, at the Red Bull Ring.